 The second reason why it was worth watching for me was seeing this collaboration between Aaron and Eddie.
 I don’t know if they’d worked together before–possibly yes.
 But it was interesting seeing how they teamed up for this one.
 Their friendship seemed genuine and solid yet it proved that it did not pass the test.
 Mostly because Kwong had gone bonkers.
 Even if it wasn’t totally his fault because he wasn’t in the right of mind but I felt that was the biggest mistake he made that landed him in a no-win situation in the end.
 If Eddie’s character had survived, there might have been more to look forward to.
 Sure, there would be delays yet more clues would reveal itself and there would be an ally for the final battle with the little devil (literally).

 There was also Chin Ka Lok’s brief appearance as one of the cops.
-His more important role for this film was the action choreographer, which proved quite convincing.
-The music also played a big part in helping this film achieved its eerie effects.
+His more important role in this film was the action choreographer, which proved quite convincing.
+The music also played a big part in helping this film achieve its eerie effects.

 Recommended?
 If you’re looking for something to scare you half to death at night, watch it.
 Watch it at night!
 It’s scarier.
 And if you’re willing to give it a try, that is.